Our people

 Secretary: Amanda Putz

-Directors at large: Darren Brown, Chantal Gregoire, Samantha Leclair, Jason Morris-Jung, Aileen Martella, Claire Masson, Maryann Van Meter
+Directors at large: Darren Brown, Bruce Deachman (Past President), Chantal Gregoire, Samantha Leclair, Barry MacDonald (Past-President), Jason Morris-Jung, Maryanne Van Meter